+Written for Nourish Baby.
 Jane has qualifications in general, paediatric, immunisation, midwifery and child health nursing.
 She holds a Bachelor Degree in Applied Science (Nursing) and has almost 30 years specialist experience in child health nursing.
 She is a member of a number of professionally affiliated organisations including AHPRA, The Australasian Medical Writer’s Association, Health Writer Hub and Australian College of Children and Young People’s Nurses.

 Most women are fertile two weeks before their period starts.
 However, breastfeeding can delay the return of periods, making it hard for women to know with any confidence when their ‘fertile window’ may be.
 This is why some women conceive again before their periods have come back.